-Tupac Shakur's hologram will have to share the afterlife green room with a two new virtual artists — Eazy-E of N.W.A. and Wu Tang Clan's Ol' Dirty Bastard.
+Tupac Shakur's hologram will have to share the afterlife green room with two new virtual artists — Eazy-E of N.W.A. and Wu Tang Clan's Ol' Dirty Bastard.

-Like hologram Tupac sharing the stage with Snoop Dogg and Dr. Dre at Coachella 2012, Eazy-E will join Bone Thugs N Harmony, and ODB will reunite with the Wu-Tang Clan for "original virtual performances" as "special guests" of the 2013 Rock the Bells music festival.
+Like hologram Tupac taking the stage with Snoop Dogg and Dr. Dre at Coachella 2012, Eazy-E will join Bone Thugs N Harmony, and ODB will reunite with the Wu-Tang Clan for "original virtual performances" as "special guests" of the 2013 Rock the Bells music festival.

 KROQ reports that in an exclusive interview with Radio.com, Rock the Bells founder Chang Weisberg "made a point to explain what exactly fans can expect to see from the late rappers."